 Amalgam Separator Requirement: Five Things to Know

-entists discharge approximately 5.1 tons of mercury each year to publically owned treatment works (POTWs); most of this mercury is subsequently released to the environment.
+Dentists discharge approximately 5.1 tons of mercury each year to publicly owned treatment works (POTWs); most of this mercury is subsequently released to the environment.
 In order to address this issue, the EPA has finalized the dental effluent guidelines to address mercury disposal in dental practices.
-The rule, which was effective July 14, will require some dental practices to implement an amalgam separator and other mercury reduction practices by July 14, 2020.
+The rule, which was effective July 14 will require some dental practices to implement an amalgam separator and other mercury reduction practices by July 14, 2020.

 - Discuss the actions required by the rule

 Grab your lunch and join this complimentary webinar to hear what this means for your dental practice!

 Karen has over 20 years’ of experience working in the outpatient environment, both at the front line delivering patient care and in the management arena.
 She is passionate about both employee and patient safety, and takes every possible opportunity to improve the quality of healthcare for all involved.

 Karen is currently the Director of Compliance and Education for Total Medical Compliance where she develops compliance materials in addition to training consultants, as well as clients.
 She is a frequent speaker for professional organizations and at conferences nationwide on OSHA, HIPAA and Infection Control.

 Total Medical Compliance is an ADA CERP Recognized Provider.
 Total Medical Compliance designates this activity for 1.0 continuing education credits.
 Entire course must be attended in full; no partial credit will be awarded.

 Attendance & Cancellation Cancellations received within 10 days of the webinar date may transfer their registration to another date.
 No refunds will be provided.
 Cancellations prior to the last 10 days will be eligible to receive a full refund.